Azure-Samples/MLOpsManufacturing/samples/amlv2_pid_symbol_detection_train/docs/aml_pipeline_modules.md

     - `STORAGE_ACCOUNT_CONTAINER_NAME`: the container name that all images and labels will be stored:

     **NOTE**:
     Any new images with the labels in jsonl format can be appended in the respective folders of the AML datastore.
 The pipeline will then pick up the new images with their labels and execute its steps as per the designed workflow.
-More information can be found [here](../docs/designs/decision-logs/1-managing-image-label-sets.md)

     **Execution**